leongjs98/gomo/README.md

 ## Features

 - chain into other commands (e.g. `notify-send`)
-- record tasks into a log file (toml by default)
+- stdout the task details (for logging purposes)
     - start and end time
 - pause the task by pressing p

 ### Upcoming Features
-- customise file template using golang template
-- record pause and unpause time in logging
+- stdout pause and unpause time in logging
-- minimalistic way to do tasks, and rest, and repeat
+- minimalistic way to cycle between task and rest
-- option to output file into stdout

 ## Usage
 ```
-gomo --minute "60" --task "Write gomo app" --description "Random description" && notify-send "You have completed the task!"
+gomo --time "60m" --task "Write gomo app" --description "Random description" && notify-send "You have completed the task!"
 ```